Lencan mythology: The guardian or corn

 According to Lenca myth, Cacalote, was a mythical bird similar to a vulture, is considered the discoverer of corn.
 It is said that during the harvest, it has the habit of stealing ears of corn from the sacks and storing them in caves.
 When corn is scarce, the bird takes the ears to feed itself and drops the kernels to feed others, including humans.
 This story makes it a guardian of this grain and a symbol of the cycle of abundance and scarcity.
 In the Lenca worldview, Cacalote is not just a simple animal, but an enigmatic figure who brought one of the most important foods for humanity and one that was essential for Mesoamerica.

+Guardians of the mountains

+Tales tell of a time long ago when the Lenca celestial deity was creating the sky he created intelligent a series of celestial beings called the Egueguan (also called Sequeguan).
+According to legend, these beings lived among the stars, but they could not withstand the heat of them.
+Therefore, they decided to descend to Earth in search of a better climate and ended up taking refuge in the mountains, where they died.
+Their spirits remained inhabiting the mountains, where they still dwell today, acting as guardians.

 The discovery of clouds

 According to legend, two curious animals (an armadillo and an opossum) are credited with discovering the clouds.
 Certain aspects of this legend are unclear, but it is said that one day, while digging, the two creatures stumbled upon clouds trapped in clay vessels similar to jars of divine origin and completely sealed.
 In their curiosity they broke the vessels, without knowing they freed the clouds and claimed them for themselves.
 However, when the gods realized what had happened, they captured the creatures and took the clouds back to decorate the sky.